aiidateam/aiida-core/docs/source/intro/tutorial.rst

             You can export all or part of your data to file with the :ref:`export/import functionality<how-to:data:share>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:data:serve>`.

         Sharing your calculation plugin
-            Once you have a working plugin, you may also wish to :ref:`package it into a python module <how-to:plugins>` for others to use.
+            Once you have a working plugin, you may also wish to :ref:`package it into a python module <how-to:plugins-develop>` for others to use.

 ..
 You can do more with AiiDA than basic arithmetic!
 Check out some cool real-world examples of AiiDA in action on the `demo page <LINK HERE>